MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 Because IP address information is crucial for almost all investigations, [configuring known IP addresses](ip-tags.md) helps our machine learning algorithms identify known locations and consider them as part of the machine learning models.
 For example, adding the IP address range of your VPN will help the model to correctly classify this IP range and automatically exclude it from impossible travel detections because the VPN location doesn't represent the true location of that user.

-Note:  Configured IP ranges are not limited to detections and are used throughout Cloud App Security in areas such as activities in the activity log, conditional access, etc. Keep this in mind when configuring the ranges.
+Note:  Configured IP ranges are not limited to detections and are used throughout Defender for Cloud Apps in areas such as activities in the activity log, conditional access, etc. Keep this in mind when configuring the ranges.
 So, for example, identifying your physical office IP addresses allows you to customize the way logs and alerts are displayed and investigated.

 ### Review out-of-the-box anomaly detection alerts

-Cloud App Security includes a set of anomaly detection alerts to identify different security scenarios.
+Defender for Cloud Apps includes a set of anomaly detection alerts to identify different security scenarios.
 These detections are automatically enabled out of the box and will start to profile user activity and generate alerts as soon as the relevant [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) are connected.

 Start by familiarizing yourself with the [different detection policies](control-cloud-apps-with-policies.md), prioritize the top scenarios that you think are most relevant for your organization, and tune the policies accordingly.

 ## Phase 2: Tune anomaly detection policies

-Several built-in anomaly detection policies are available in Cloud App Security that are preconfigured for common security use cases.
+Several built-in anomaly detection policies are available in Defender for Cloud Apps that are preconfigured for common security use cases.
 You should take some time to familiarize yourself with the more popular detections, such as:

 - **Impossible travel**
 Activities from the same user in different locations within a period that is shorter than the expected travel time between the two locations.